logar16/ScavengerWorldUnity/README.md

 See more details in the Docs directory

 ## Game Mechanics
-* There can be 2+ teams of 1+ organisms.
+* There can be 2+ teams of 1+ organisms (referred to as "units").
 * Food will be randomly scattered throughout the world.
+  * It could also be arranged in clumps
 * Each team has a home base that they store food within.
 * Time is given for the organisms to search for and gather food back to the base.
 * A signal will be given when winter is approaching and then soon thereafter, winter will arrive.